 - Put out cigarettes completely by dipping them in water.

-- Never leave cookers unattended when you cook.
+- ever leave burners unattended when you cook.

-- Do not place any objects near burners or heating stoves.
+- Do not place any objects near burners or heaters such as stoves.

-- When going to sleep or leaving the house, make sure to turn off heaters.
+- When going to sleep or leaving the house, make sure to turn off heating stoves.

 - Regularly clean so that dust does not accumulate inside electrical outlets.

-- Make sure to not break electrical cords, or let them get crushed beneath furniture.
+- Make sure not to break electrical cords or to let them get crushed beneath furniture.

 - Unplug electric appliances when you are away from home for a long time.

 Installing a residential fire alarm

 Using various forms of buzzer to notify householders, the sensors of residential fire alarms detect the smoke and heat that is generated when a fire breaks out.